LaureBerti/Learn2Clean/python-package/README.rst

 Install from pip
 ~~~~~~~~~~~~~~~~

-MLBox is now available on **PyPI**, so you only need to run the following command:
+Learn2clean is now available on **PyPI**, so you only need to run the following command:

 .. code-block:: console